abilandz/PH8124/Lecture_5/Lecture_5.md

 Inside : 44
 After  : 55
 ```
 From this example we can easily see that the code block inherits all settings from the global environment, and that all modifications made inside the code block (e.g. some variables might get a new value) are propagated outside to the global environment, after the code block terminates.
-The different behaviour can  be obtained by enclosing the particular code within different type of braces, namely the round  braces ```( ... ) ```, to define the _subshell_---this will be covered later.
+The different behavior can be obtained by enclosing the particular code within different type of braces, namely the round braces ```( ... ) ```, to define the _subshell_---this will be covered later.

 Very conveniently, the code block ```{ ... }``` can be combined with the command chain operators, as the next example illustrates.